Latest News

 When you’ve invested in a set of good knives, they should pretty much last forever, if you take good care of them that is.
 Here are five chef’s tips for taking care of your precious tools:

-- Keep it simple when it comes to cleaning.
+2. Keep it simple when it comes to cleaning.
 Most chefs swear by simple soap and hot water.
 And dry them as soon as you’ve finished washing.
+After cutting acidic foods like lemons or tomatoes, clean your knives promptly to prevent corrosion or discolouration, even if your blade is made from rust resistant steel.

-- Buy a steel, whetstone or knife sharpener and use it.
+3. Buy a steel, whetstone or knife sharpener and use it.
 Keeping your knives straight and sharp is an important part of professional knife care.
-The Health and Safety Executive has useful guidance on sharpening with a steel.
+Knife sharpeners and honing steels are both important for maintaining sharpness and blade alignment.
+The has useful guidance on sharpening with a steel.

 Safe transport for knives